 Insolvency Law amendment introducing personal insolvency

-A further notable modification is the introduction of the possibility for natural persons to file for private insolvency (Privatkonkurs).
-The aim of the bill is to improve the situation of an insolvent natural person in the interest of both the creditors and the debtors.
-The government has recognised that ordinary insolvency proceedings are hardly suitable for natural persons, which is why the bill provides for special proceedings now.
+A further notable modification in the new law is the introduction of the possibility for natural persons to file for private insolvency (Privatkonkurs).
+The aim of the law is to improve the situation of an insolvent natural person in the interest of both the creditors and the debtors.
+The legislator has recognised that the former ordinary insolvency proceedings were hardly suitable for natural persons, which is why the law now provides for special proceedings.

-If a payment plan is also not possible, the skimming-off procedure (Abschöpfungsverfahren) comes into play, which begins with the realisation of the assets.
+If a payment plan is also not possible, the skimming-off procedure (Abschöpfungsverfahren) comes in, which begins with the realisation of the assets.
 Within five years, the debtor must try to generate income and during this time make the attachable part of his or her income available to the creditors.
-In the mean-time, only a modest standard of life should be affordable.
+In the meantime, only a modest standard of life should be possible.
 If the debtor adheres to the agreed payments and other obligations, he or she will be free of debt after five years and granted "residual debt discharge" (Restschuldbefreiung) without the consent of the creditors.
-The creditors will – as far as is possible – receive a part of their claims back.
-Private insolvency aims at giving honest and motivated debtors a realistic chance of a fresh economic start.
+The creditors will – as far as possible – receive a part of their claims back.
+Private insolvency aims to give honest and motivated debtors a realistic chance of a new economic start.

 Legal Changes Relating to the Judicial System

-In May 2020, the government published a noteworthy bill relating to the amendment of the laws governing the Constitutional Court (StGH), the Supreme Court (OGH) and the Administrative Court (VGH) (see Report and Motion No 50/2020).
+A final noteworthy amendment relates to the laws governing the Constitutional Court (StGH), the Supreme Court (OGH) and the Administrative Court (VGH), which entered into force on 1 January 2021.